Monday, December 31, 2018

 Monday, December 10, 2018

 This afternoon the man and I are going to see the Soweto Gospel Choir.
 The tickets are an early Christmas gift from my cousin.
-And yesterday afternoon, my own choir performed the first of our three Christmas concerts in Queens.
+And yesterday afternoon, my own choir performed the first of our three Christmas concerts, this one in Queens.
 It was a standing room only crowd, with familiar faces and an average age somewhere above seventy, despite the little kids on the front row who talked non stop throughout the performance, and fell asleep in the final medley of carols.
 I felt so tired afterward.
 My whole body ached, and I climbed into bed by seven with my Kindle and settled down to binge watch the second season of Ozark on Netflix.

 That series is dark.
 It starts out like a cross between Breaking Bad and Weeds, but there is something unrelieved about it, which makes me realize that both Breaking Bad and Weeds gave us a little room to breathe, a few characters we could relax with, sympathize with, root for.
 Ozark, not so much.
 The actors are all first rate—Jason Bateman, Laura Linney, Julia Garner, Skylar Gaertner—but everything just keeps happening to them, they're always reacting to horrific circumstances, and in the end it just feels like endlessly retreading a played out plot line, and no one, with the exception of the son, Jonah, truly evolves.
 The story is bleak and suspenseful, but somehow not bold.
 When I got to the last episode of season two, I felt relieved that it was over.
 I hear there will be a third season, but I might not watch.